 7. Consider Using a Professional

-One of the great things about using a service like WiserAdviser is finding a professional who can manage your portfolio with taxes in mind.
-These pros can help you find tax-effieicnt investments that are managed to limit the number of taxable events within your accounts.
+One of the great things about using a professional who can manage your portfolio is simple: TAX ADVANTAGES.
+Professionals can help you find tax-effieicnt investments that are managed to limit the number of taxable events within your accounts.
 Other options a pro can help you evaluate are Separately Managed Accounts (SMAs) that limit your tax exposure though holdings that are especially designed to limit your taxes and use tax-management techniques to limit the impact of taxes and increase your after-tax returns.

 8. Reconsider Your Dividend Investments